KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Can other state students apply for KCET?

-One question that candidates often wonder is: Can other state students apply for KCET?
-No, students who do not have a Karnataka domicile cannot apply for KCET.
-The exam is conducted specifically for students with Karnataka domicile.
-If you are an other state student aiming for admission into Karnataka colleges, you can explore other entrance exams like COMEDK which is conducted for admission to private engineering colleges in Karnataka.
+The answer is 'No'.
+Students who do not have a Karnataka domicile cannot apply for KCET 2026.
+The exam is conducted specifically for students with a Karnataka domicile.
+If you are from another state aiming for admission into Karnataka colleges, you can explore other entrance exams like COMEDK, which is conducted for admission to private engineering colleges in Karnataka.

-The table below contains the list of documents required for admission through the KCET 2025 Exam.
+The table below contains the list of documents required for admission through the KCET 2026 exam.

 Rules